 The History of Fiori

-When SAP’s Fiori was first released it was actually a charged for product.
+When SAP’s Fiori was first released, it was actually a product that was charged for by SAP.
 After customers pushed back on SAP, SAP switched Fiori to being free.
 However, the catch was that SAP stopped producing Fiori apps that would work with AnyDB.
 Therefore, Fiori was used as an enticement to purchase HANA….even though there was no technical reason for Fiori to be restricted in this way.

 What Fiori Is